Fast Training Dataset Attribution via In-Context Learning: Experiments

+Across the three datasets (see Tables \ref{tab:FakeQ_SCM}--\ref{tab:Olympic_CMF} in Appendix \ref{sec:extra_results}), CMF consistently assigns higher attribution values than SCM.
+This is because CMF explicitly accounts for background model contributions (\(\pi_{\text{Base}}\)) and dataset-specific contributions (\(\pi_k\)), making it more robust to noise and improving attribution granularity.
+The difference between CMF and SCM is most pronounced for datasets with strong alignment with the pre-training data of the model, such as BoolQ, where CMF captures a clearer and stronger attribution signal.
+Since BoolQ contains questions and contexts similar to those likely encountered during model training, CMF detects these relationships with greater sensitivity.

+For FakeQ and Olympic2024, both unseen during pre-training, the gap between CMF and SCM narrows.
+This is expected as neither data set has direct overlap with pre-training data, leading to lower attribution values across the board.
+However, CMF still assigns slightly higher attributions compared to SCM, particularly for FakeQ.
+This suggests that while FakeQ is designed to be unseen, it retains enough linguistic patterns and contextual structures resembling BoolQ for CMF to register a weak but measurable connection.
+In contrast, Olympic2024 shows the lowest attribution values, reflecting its novel and domain-specific nature.
+This trend underscores the ability of the CMF to differentiate datasets not only based on direct exposure but also through latent associations in linguistic or contextual patterns, making it a more reliable metric for evaluating dataset contributions.

+These findings validate the superior sensitivity of CMF in identifying relevant data influences, even for datasets with no explicit pre-training overlap.
+At the same time, they illustrate that both methods converge to lower attribution values when applied to data sets entirely outside of the prior knowledge of the model, confirming the robustness of SCM and CMF in distinguishing between the data sets seen and the novel ones.

-By comparing our results with Trak, we observe that both methods identify BoolQ as the most significant contributor.
-However, our CMF approach provides a more detailed and accurate attribution of dataset contributions, particularly in quantifying the base model's influence and managing the noise inherent in RAG systems.
+For BoolQ, Trak identified it as the most influential dataset, which aligns well with our methods.
+However, our CMF approach provides a more detailed and accurate attribution of dataset contributions, particularly in quantifying the base model's influence and managing the noise inherent in retrieval-augmented generation (RAG) systems.
+CMF consistently assigns higher attribution values compared to SCM and Trak, reflecting its robustness in capturing the alignment between BoolQ and the model training data.

+For FakeQ, Trak shows lower attribution scores compared to BoolQ, as expected for an unseen dataset.
+CMF again outperforms SCM and Trak by effectively taking advantage of the syntactic similarity of FakeQ to BoolQ, capturing its partial alignment with training data.
+SCM also performs reasonably well, but is less sensitive to subtle contributions, and Trak provides scores comparable to SCM, though it lacks the granularity CMF offers.

+For Olympic2024, being entirely novel and unrelated to training data, all methods report significantly lower attribution values.
+CMF continues to demonstrate superior performance by reflecting even minimal data-set contributions while maintaining a clear distinction between seen and unseen data.
+SCM and Trak exhibit a smaller gap between Olympic2024 and FakeQ, indicating their limited ability to fully capture the novelty of datasets.